- Applying to study

-Determination of marks and grades
+Determination of Marks and Grades

-There may be instances when you believe that your final grade in a unit does not accurately reflect your performance against the unit criteria.
+There may be instances when you believe that your final grade in a subject does not accurately reflect your performance against the subject criteria.
 If this happens and you are unable to resolve it with the Academic staff member concerned then you can apply for a formal Review of Grade by the advertised deadline for the relevant teaching session.
 Find out more on the Review of Grade page.

-Results and progression
+Results and Progression

 Work of outstanding quality, broadly speaking, which may be demonstrated by means of criticism, logical argument, interpretation of materials or use of methodology.
 This grade may also be given to recognise particular originality or creativity.